DSL-Lab/MoFlow/README.md

 --checkpt_freq 1 --epochs 50 --batch_size 48 --init_lr 1e-4 --num_to_gen 20
 ```

+To train your own versions of the teacher and student models, please specify the `--cfg` flag with the path to the corresponding configuration file.
+The hyperparameters are defined in YAML files such as `cor_fm.yml` and `imle.yml`.
+You may either create a custom configuration file or use command-line arguments to override specific hyperparameters — such as the learning rate, preprocessed rotation, epochs etc. to search for the best set of hyperparameters.

 ### Suggestions
 We recommend running `python -h *.py` to explore how configuration files are read from the `./cfg/` directory and the usage of other arguments.
 Once familiar, you can create your own custom config files.